williambarry007/gpig/README.md

 4. Pulls any changes from the repo's origin.
 5. Pushes any changes to the origin.
 6. Runs gem specific_install to install the gem from the git repo URL.

+Usage: gpig [options]

+Options:

+--version        Shows the currently installed version of gpig.
+--conf_file      The configuration file, defaults to .gpig in the current directory.
+--increment      Whether or not to increment the version, defaults to true.
+--version_file   The version file that holds the VERSION variable that will be incremented.
+--repo_url       The URL of the git repo from which the new gem will be installed.
+--remote         The remote to which the local code changes will be pushed, defaults to origin.
+--branch         The branch to which the local code changes will be committed, defaults to master.
+--commit_message The message when committing files to the repo, defaults to "More changes".

 Assumptions: